 But it really depends on the employer’s policy—if there is one.
 If your employer doesn’t have a job sharing policy, you’re in position to propose it the way you want it (to a degree).

-Focus on the High Value Benefits
+Job Sharers: Focus on the High Value Employee Benefits

 In my opinion, employer-sponsored medical insurance and retirement contributions (if offered) are where the real money value is, so concentrate your negotiations there.

 Some employers retain full-time employee benefits at a certain minimum hour level, for example, 32 or—more generous and unusual—24 hours a week.
 Research internal policies before outlining your proposal so you have the best personal plan.
-These planning steps are included in the Job Sharing Proposal Package.
+These planning steps are included in my Job Sharing Proposal Package.

 Otherwise, for that, and for retirement benefits, vacations, sick days, etc., pro-rating is only fair to both individuals.